 The 8th grade Spanish Immersion course is designed to deepen understanding of the Spanish language and various aspects of Hispanic cultures.
-Utilizing the "Senderos 5" textbook, this course provides an advanced exploration of significant topics relevant to today's global society, ranging from technology and science to politics and religion.
+This course provides an advanced exploration of significant topics relevant to today's global society, ranging from technology and science to politics and religion.
 This course aims to foster fluency in Spanish and a deep, nuanced understanding of the cultural, historical and societal contexts in which the language is used.